Tomato Soup for the Soul (featuring Greek Tomato Soup)

 1. Preheat oven to 450 degrees.
 Line a baking sheet with foil and grease lightly.
-With fingers, carefully open whole tomatoes over strainer set in bowl and push out seeds, allowing juices to fall through strainer into bowl.
+With fingers, carefully open whole tomatoes over a strainer set in a bowl and push out seeds, allowing juices to fall through the strainer into the bowl.
 Spread seeded tomatoes in single layer on foil.
 Sprinkle evenly with brown sugar.
-Bake until all liquid has evaporated and tomatoes begin to color, about 30 minutes.
+Bake until all liquid has evaporated and tomatoes begin to color about 30 minutes.
 Let tomatoes cool slightly, then peel them off foil; transfer to small bowl and set aside.

 2. Meanwhile, heat butter over medium heat in large saucepan until foaming.
 Add onion and cook for 2-3 minutes, adding a bit of salt to release the liquid.
 Add the tomato paste and let cook over low heat for about 7-10 minutes.
 Add flour, cinnamon, and sweet paprika and cook, stirring constantly, until thoroughly combined, about 30 seconds.
 Gradually add chicken stock, whisking constantly to combine; stir in reserved tomato juice and roasted tomatoes.
 Cover, increase heat to medium and bring to a boil.
 Reduce heat to low and simmer, stirring occasionally, to blend flavors, about 10 minutes.
 Put a small amount of liquid into a bowl, let cool for a few minutes, and stir the yogurt in.
 This will keep the yogurt from curdling too much.
 Slowly stir the yogurt mixture back into the main mixture.